Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 Do you know the requirements of the visa you want to apply for?

-For most entrepreneurs wanting to live and start a business in Germany, you have to apply for a self-employment residence permit (Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit).
+For most entrepreneurs who want to live and start a business in Germany, the Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit (self-employment residence permit) is the way to go.

 This permit comes in two different categories: